Let's Dance (German TV series) season 13

 The thirteenth season of Let's Dance started on February 21, 2020, and ended on May 22, 2020, on RTL.
 Daniel Hartwich and Victoria Swarovski returned as hosts.
-Joachim Llambi, Motsi Mabuse and Jorge Gonzalez returned as the judges.
+Joachim Llambi, Motsi Mabuse and Jorge González returned as the judges.

 Dancing Stars 2020 were Lili Paul-Roncalli & Massimo Sinato.

 Due to the COVID-19 epidemic in Germany, in week 3 on Friday 13 March 2020 in the studio were only family and Friends and beginning with week 4 on Friday 20 March 2020 and continuing indefinitely, all live shows aired without the audience in the studio.
 In the final were family and Friends in the studio, also the couples that were already eliminated were there.

 Couples

 On January 15, 2020, RTL announced the 14 Let's Dance-celebrities to be participating in the series and on February 6, 2020, were announced the Let's Dance-professional partners.
 At the end of the Launch show were announced the 14 couples.